ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 3) S. Albawi, T. A. Mohammed and S. Al-Zawi, ”Understanding of a convolutional neural network,” 2017 International Conference on Engineering andTechnology (ICET), Antalya, Turkey, 2017, pp. 1-6, doi: 10.1109/ICEngTechnol.2017.8308186.

 ### Future Work
 In the realm of future enhancements, my aspiration involves training more diverse model architectures while working with a more samples of training and validation data.
-This endeavor aims to unravel the intricacies of alternative neural network structures, striving for heightened accuracy and broader applicability.
+This endeavor aims to explore alternative neural network structures, that might lead to better accuracy and precision broader applicability.

-Furthermore, I am compelled to venture beyond the existing evaluation metrics, embracing a wider spectrum of assessment tools to gain a more comprehensive understanding of model performance.
-This entails probing into additional evaluation metrics that illuminate distinctive facets of classification prowess, augmenting the insights extracted from the predictive landscape.

-By undertaking these exploratory paths, I aim to refine and enrich the image classification framework, charting a course towards an even more sophisticated and potent AI-driven solution for road transportation image categorization.